hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - support <span style="color: #bb6600;">multiple SAs</span>
   - reason that an engineer opts for an active/active FlexVPN configuration as opposed to DMVPN: <span style="color: #bb6600;">traffic distributed statically by default</span>
   - VPN technology supports a multivendor environment and secure traffic between sites: <span style="color: #bb6600;">FlexVPN</span>
+  - solution for more stringent security multiple security associations for the connections, more efficient VPN establishment as well consuming less bandwidth to figure out whether FlexVPN or DMVPN would fit better: <span style="color: #bb6600;">FlexVPN because it uses multiple SAs and DMVPN does not.</span>

 - <mark style="background: #e0ffff;">GETVPN (Group Encrypted Transport VPN)</mark>